m-r-tanha/SAMSET-Django/README.md

    <h4> at first we need a Username and Password:
       <h4> python manage.py createsuperuser
          <h4> the we shoud create this page in admin.py with adding the below commands
+               <h3> at first we need a Username and Password:
+      <h4> python manage.py createsuperuser
+         <h4> the we shoud create this page in admin.py
 ![Image of Yaktocat](https://github.com/m-r-tanha/SAMSET-Django/blob/master/admin.png)